Rangan-bhowmick/SpringBootRestMongoProject/README.md

 # SpringBootRestMongoProject
-This is SpringBoot Rest API Project with Mongo Db connectivity
+This is SpringBoot Rest API Project with Mongo-Db connectivity